BlockchainCommons/BCSwiftSecureComponents/Docs/3-ENVELOPE-NOTATION.md

 ---

-## A signed container that can only be opened by specific receivers.
+## A signed envelope that can only be opened by specific receivers.

 As before, the signature can be outside the `subject` message, as below, or inside it, requiring decryption before verification.